alphagov/govuk-design-system/src/components/service-navigation/index.md

 {% call callout({ tagText: "Brand", colour: "green" }) %}

-You do not need to change the bottom border of the updated GOV.UK header component with the refreshed GOV.UK branding.
+<p class="govuk-body">You do not need to change the bottom border of the updated GOV.UK header component with the refreshed GOV.UK branding.</p>

 {% endcall %}